 Savannah, Georgia boasts a unique history, stunning architecture, and natural landscape.
 In fact, the city offers several one-of-a-kind attractions worth your time and remains a top destination location in the South.
 Here are the most unique things to do in Savannah, Georgia.

 As a coastal southern city in the picturesque state of Georgia, Savannah offers a one-of-a-kind point of view where you can feel its native roots exuding from its perfectly-lined oak trees to its decades-old mansions.
 The oldest city in the state, Savannah sits a mere 20 miles from the Atlantic Ocean and its namesake is the lethargic Savannah River.
 The city is consistently considered as one of the most beautiful US cities to visit and offers stunning architecture, great eats, and fascinating history.

-- This is a guest post writen by Katie Pierce
+- This is a guest post written by Katie Pierce

 Unique Things to do in Savannah, Georgia

 You can partner with the simple elegance of this beautiful town and travel in style while walking in Savannah’s cobblestoned squares and streets.
 Soak in the culture and enjoy a different kind of fun in the city’s top attractions, and delicious restaurants—or if you prefer a more adventurous road—thrilling night tours to the cemetery!

 There are so many unique activities that you can do in Savannah that can make your trip one for the books!
 So pack your bags and travel essentials because here is the ultimate list of unique things to do in Savannah, GA!

 Visit historic spots in the city through a trolley.

 Savannah is a city of rich history.
 It has an abundance of stories worth more than three centuries—which you can feel in its museums, churches, and landmarks.
 And what better way to experience this trip down memory lane than by riding a trolley?